-The Wizards of High Sorcery are made of three orders, each of which drawing their power from a different moon based upon their moral outlook.
+The Wizards of High Sorcery are made of three orders, each drawing their power from a different moon based upon their moral outlook.

 Order of the White Robes

 The Order of the White Robes draws its power from the moon Solinari.
 The members of this order follow the paths of knowledge, wisdom, and the magic of protection.
 Beyond magic, White Robe Wizards are focused on the cause of Good.
 Often they will assist the forces of Good to defend against the darkness.